hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 **Solution:**

-1. Use `nova list` to determine the IP of the congtrollerMgmt node, then ssh into it:
+1. Use `nova list` to determine the IP of the congtrollerMgmt node.

+2. SSH into the node:

 		ssh heat-admin@$IP

-2. Verify MySQL is down by running the mysql client as root.
+3. Verify MySQL is down by running the MySQL client as root.
 It _should_ fail:

 		sudo mysql -e "SELECT 1"

-3. Attempt to restart MySQL in case another cluster node is online.
-This should fail in this error state, however if it succeeds your cluster should again be operational and the next step can be skipped:
+4. Attempt to restart MySQL in case another cluster node is online.
+This *should* fail in this error state:

 		sudo /etc/init.d/mysql start

+	Note: If this command succeeds your cluster should again be operational.
+No further action is required.

-4. Start MySQL back up in single node bootstrap mode:
+5. Start MySQL back up in single node bootstrap mode:

 		sudo /etc/init.d/mysql bootstrap-pxc

 	**IMPORTANT:** The `/etc/init.d/mysql bootstrap-pxc` command should only ever be executed when an entire MySQL cluster is down, and then only on the last node to have been shut down.
-Running this command on multiple nodes will cause the MySQL cluster to enter a split brain scenario effectively breaking the cluster which will result in unpredictable behavior.
+Running this command on multiple nodes will cause the MySQL cluster to enter a *split brain* scenario effectively breaking the cluster, which will result in unpredictable behavior.

+	Split brain syndrome occurs when a cluster of nodes is dividedinto smaller clusters, each of which believes it is the only active cluster.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>